kanjamad/learnAlgo/README.md

 function fib(n) {
     const result = [0, 1];

-    // we will start at index 2 because we want to produce this element first for (let i = 2; i <= n; i++) {
+    for (let i = 2; i <= n; i++) {
-        // const a = result[result.length -1]
-        // index 1 = 1
         const a = result[i - 1];
-        // index 0 = 0
         const b = result[i - 2];

         result.push(a + b);
     }
-    // return result[result.length - 1];
     return result[n];

 }